graphiti-api/graphiti/guides/upgrading.md

 ### Before You Start

 Begin by understanding Graphiti.
-Walk through the documentation and sample application to get a feel for the new API.
+Walk through the documentation and [sample application](https://github.com/graphiti-api/employee_directory) to get a feel for the new API.
+[Here's a controller](https://github.com/graphiti-api/employee_directory/blob/master/app/controllers/employees_controller.rb).

-There is no Swagger UI equivalent for Graphiti (yet).
+There is no Swagger UI equivalent for Graphiti.
 Swagger is a poor fit for graph APIs, and we instead rely on a custom Graphiti Schema.
-You'll still get all the benefits of backwards-compatibility checks and introspection, but if you need a UI hold off for now.
+Instead, check out [Vandal]({{site.github.url}}/guides/vandal).

 ### Setup